appbaseio/reactivesearch-api-docker/README.md

 The steps described here assumes a [docker](https://docs.docker.com/install/) installation on the system.

+> Note: If you have used arc-docker setup earlier, you might need to clear `www` volume to get fresh copy of arc configuration page.
+Please remove containers associated with `www` volume `docker container rm ContainerID` and then run `docker volume rm www`

 - **Step 1:** Get Arc ID following the steps mentioned [here](https://docs.appbase.io/docs/hosting/BYOC/#using-ami)

 - **Step 2:** Clone the repository